rick-jennings/phable/docs/index.md

 # Welcome

-More information will be coming soon!
+**Note:** More information will be coming soon!

+## About

+Phable is an open source, simple, modern Python toolkit for basic client connectivity to a [Project Haystack](https://project-haystack.org/) server.

+Learn more about `Phable` by exploring the documentation!